Anti-aging advertising seems to be everywhere.

-Below are three popular herbs that have been used for centuries to help us age more healthfully and happily.
+Below are three popular herbs that have been used for centuries to help us age healthfully and happily.

 Eleuthero normalizes adrenal activity, reduces stress, heightens mental alertness, improves concentration, and boosts the transmission of nerve impulses in the brain.

-“Scientific studies have shown He Shou Wu stimulates the body to produce longevity promoting substances including superoxide dismutase, which is the most powerful antioxidant in the human body; and it has been credited with reversing many diseases, DNA protection and repair, and extending lifespan.”
+“Scientific studies have shown He Shou Wu stimulates the body to produce longevity-promoting substances including superoxide dismutase, which is the most powerful antioxidant in the human body; and it has been credited with reversing many diseases, DNA protection and repair, and extending lifespan.”

-If you want to age more healthfully, I would suggest giving them a try.
-They’ve been around for thousands of years, and are now making a resurgence for a reason; to help us live a long healthy life so we can pass our knowledge onto future generations.
+If you want to age more healthfully, I suggest giving them a try.
+They’ve been around for thousands of years, and are making a resurgence for a reason; they work to help us live a long healthy life so we can pass our knowledge onto future generations.

 Alchemy of Herbs, by Rosalee De La Foret, 2017 Hay House, pgs.
 299-301